 Updated Title August 29, 2020 - See: What Is Socialism?
-Why I Changed the Subtitle of My Previous Post THE FOLLOWING IS AN INTRODUCTION TO A NARRATED SLIDE PRESENTATION AT THE RECENT ACADEMY OF MANAGEMENT MEETING © 2020, Farok J. Contractor, Rutgers Business School Note: To see the PowerPoint slides and also listen to the … Continue reading India and Its Role in International Business: The Sleeping Giant Is Still Waking from Its Overregulated Past
+Why I Changed the Subtitle of My Previous Post INTRODUCTION TO THE NARRATED SLIDE PRESENTATION GIVEN AT THE AUGUST 2020 ACADEMY OF MANAGEMENT ONLINE MEETING © 2020, Farok J. Contractor, Rutgers Business School Note: To see the PowerPoint slides and also listen to the voice … Continue reading India and Its Role in International Business: The Sleeping Giant Is Still Waking from Its Overregulated Past

 In this time of threats to globalization, we look back on the beginnings of this worldwide trade movement.

 This article is developed and amplified from an earlier piece: How One Drink Changed Fortunes, Incited Protests: Tea’s history reveals globalization’s best and worst side—trade, prosperity, migration and war.”
 YaleGlobal Online, 9 March 2011.
 Used with permission of Yale University.

 The featured image is from National Geographic, Photo of the Day, April 23, 2018: “At an old tea house in Chengdu, China, Your Shot photographer Handi Laksono spent half a day observing the locals.
 Most of those who come in are above 60 years old, he says, and will pass the time smoking and playing cards with friends until lunch.”